AmulyaMat/AmulyaMat/README.md

 ### Hi there! 👋
-I a new user of GitHub.
-I have coded in Python and MATLAB before.
-I am excited to use this platform and learn new features for my projects!
+## 🎁 I am a new user of GitHub.
+## 🎁 I have experience in coding in Python and MATLAB but in other platforms.
+## 🎁 I am excited to use this platform and learn new features for my projects!

 <!--
 **AmulyaMat/AmulyaMat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.